Eating Eggs During Pregnancy

-The diet of a mother during pregnancy needs to be taken special care of as it has a direct impact on the development of the baby.
-Including nutritious food to her diett is important for the well-being of the mother as well as the child.
-Before including any food item into an individual’s daily diet, it is necessary to understand the benefits that the body will derive out of it and the side effects it might have.
+A woman’s diet during pregnancy needs to be taken special care of, as it has a direct impact on the development of the baby.
+Eating nutritious food is important for the well-being of the mother as well as the child.
+Eggs are full of protein and other nutrients, and are usually a great food to include in people’s diet.
+However, is it safe for pregnant women?
+Let us understand the benefits that eggs can have during pregnancy, as well as any side-effects that could occur.

 Can Pregnant Women Eat Eggs?

-Eggs are power-packed food items and a rich source of essential nutrients to the mother.
+Eggs are power-packed food items and a rich source of essential nutrients.
 The points listed below highlight the importance of eating eggs during pregnancy:

-2. Development Of Brain: Eggs contain choline which is important for the growth and overall development of the brain.
+Eggs contain choline, which is important for the growth and overall development of the brain.
 It prevents the baby from developing diseases like spina bifida and anencephaly.

-4. Helps To Regulate Cholesterol: Consumption of eggs will help to balance cholesterol deposits in the body.
-Women should avoid eating egg yolk during pregnancy if they already have cholesterol issues
+Consumption of eggs will help to balance cholesterol deposits in the body.
+However, women should stick to egg whites and avoid eating egg yolks during pregnancy if they already have cholesterol issues.

-In addition, eggs also provide essential vitamins like vitamin D, vitamin B12, and vitamin B2.
+Eggs are rich in antioxidants like lutein and zeaxanthin, which are important for eye and vision development.
+In addition, eggs also provide essential vitamins like Vitamin D, Vitamin B12, and Vitamin B2.

 While the egg is a rich source of nutrients to the pregnant women, it also has risks associated with it especially if not consumed correctly

 Raw, uncooked eggs can be host to a disease-causing bacteria called salmonella.
 This bacteria can cause food poisoning, which will lead to vomiting, diarrhoea, high fever, headache, abdominal pain, and dehydration.
 In some cases, these symptoms can be serious enough to cause preterm labour or even miscarriage.
 This condition is known as salmonella poisoning.